Search within:

 Students preparing for the comprehensive exams in the doctoral program:

-Copies of old exams are available in the department office.
+Copies of old exams are available from the graduate chair.
 I recommend that you get copies of the exams in your chosen subjects before you start the core courses in that subject.
 Each week look at the exams and see if you have covered the material to enable you to do any more questions, and then try to do those questions, getting help as needed.
 At the end of the course, you will have done most or all of the old exam questions and have a firm foundation for your study.

 Students in the doctoral program looking for a dissertation adviser: